Mr-Fox-h/HED/README.md

 ## Dataset

-The model was trained on the "Human Emotions Dataset (HES)" available on Kaggle.
+The model was trained on the **[Human Emotions Dataset (HES)](https://www.kaggle.com/datasets/muhammadhananasghar/human-emotions-datasethes)** available on Kaggle.
 This dataset contains labeled examples of human emotions, enabling the model to learn and make predictions based on emotional cues in the input data.

 ## Usage